in2q/my-utilities/TV Episode Renamer/readme.md

-This script queries TVMaze's API and auto-renames supported files, helping you structure media files in a human-readable format.
-It'll automatically retrieve accurate episode information and can effortlessly process multiple subdirectories.
+This script queries TVMaze's API, auto-retrieves episode information, and renames supported files, subdirectories included.
+Script creates a backup and supports rollback in the event of erroneous retrieval or renaming.

-It'll also create a backup file for cowards.

 Files containing information like _"S01E01"_

 **or named things like:**

 _"Showname.S01E01.Uploader.Group.Site.mp4"
 "Showname.S01E01.Episodename.Site.mp4"_

-**Become:**
+**Become, respectively:**

 "S01E01 - The Beginning.mp4" and
-"S02E02 - Two's a Crowd.mp4", respectively.
+"S02E02 - Two's a Crowd.mp4"

 It can be ran from a parent directory, ShowName, containing folders for Seasons 1-10.
 From here, it'll process subfolders automatically.
 If none are present, it'll process _only the files in its base folder._